Marie Louise von Scheliha: Life

 Marie Louisa Emilia Sofia Edle von Medinger was born on 21 May 1904 at Karlštejn Castle in Bohemia.
-The castle, which is now located in the Czech Republic between the towns of Jablonec nad Nisou (then Gablonz) and Turnov (then Turnau), was part of the Habsburg Monarchy.
+The castle, which is now located in the Czech Republic between the towns of Jablonec nad Nisou (then Gablonz) and Turnov (then Turnau), was a property once belonging to the Habsburg Monarchy.
 Her father was Wilhelm von Medinger an industrialist, who had a degree in agriculture and a doctorate in philosophy and had acquired the estate from the Austrian politician Ludwig von Oppenheimer two years before she was born.
 He was also a member of the Bohemian Parliament for ten years.
 Her mother was Alice Pfersmann von Eichthal (1879-1969).

 Marie Louise von Medinger mainly received private tuition, but also attended the Nôtre Dame de Sion convent school in Vienna for a short time.
 In 1920, she attended her first ball and became engaged against her parents' wishes.
 She was therefore sent to University of Oxford by her father in order to break the engagement without making a sound.
-She then studied in an infant home and studied at the School of Arts and Crafts in Gablonz.
+She then studied at the Notre Dame de Sion convent school in Vienna before studying at the School of Arts and Crafts in Gablonz.
 As her artistic talent was discovered there, she went on to study at the Vienna School of Arts and Crafts.
 Before entering professional life, however, she opted for an aristocratic life, partly due to a lack of schooling, as she later admitted.
 In 1927, she married the aristocratic diplomat Rudolf von Scheliha, whom she met at a ball in Prague.
 On 14 November 1930, she had a daughter Sylvia von Scheliha, who required increased care due to bone marrow infection and went on to become an engineer.
 The couples second child Elisabeth Teresita von Scheliha (1934-2016), became a chemist.